rajinder-yadav/micro_test/README.md

 ### Micro Test Community - Getting Help

-If you have questions, need help or have suggestions for improvements, join the Micro Test community on Gitter [Micro Test Group](https://gitter.im/devmentor-org/microtest)
+If you have questions, need help or have suggestions for improvements.

+Join the Micro Test community at [Dev Mentor](https://devmentor-group.slack.com/messages/C5P2U7RUK/) on Slack.

 ## Super Fast Execution